-8. Instructions and agreements.

-- 9. Periodic reviews. - 10.
-Results of any drug testing.

-11. A photocopy of the patient's government-issued photo identification.

-12. If a written prescription for a controlled substance is given to the patient, a duplicate of the prescription.

-13. The registrant's full name presented in a legible manner.

-(g) A registrant shall immediately refer patients with signs or symptoms of substance abuse to a board-certified pain management physician, an addiction medicine specialist, or a mental health addiction facility as it pertains to drug abuse or addiction unless the registrant is a physician who is board-certified or board-eligible in pain management.
+- 7. Medications, including date, type, dosage, and quantity prescribed. - 8.
+Instructions and agreements. - 9.
+Periodic reviews. - 10.
+Results of any drug testing. - 11.
+A photocopy of the patient's government-issued photo identification. - 12.
+If a written prescription for a controlled substance is given to the patient, a duplicate of the prescription. - 13.
+The registrant's full name presented in a legible manner. - (g) A registrant shall immediately refer patients with signs or symptoms of substance abuse to a board-certified pain management physician, an addiction medicine specialist, or a mental health addiction facility as it pertains to drug abuse or addiction unless the registrant is a physician who is board-certified or board-eligible in pain management.
 Throughout the period of time before receiving the consultant's report, a prescribing registrant shall clearly and completely document medical justification for continued treatment with controlled substances and those steps taken to ensure medically appropriate use of controlled substances by the patient.
 Upon receipt of the consultant's written report, the prescribing registrant shall incorporate the consultant's recommendations for continuing, modifying, or discontinuing controlled substance therapy.
 The resulting changes in treatment shall be specifically documented in the patient's medical record.
-Evidence or behavioral indications of diversion shall be followed by discontinuation of controlled substance therapy, and the patient shall be documented in the patient of controlled substance therapy.
-The resulting changes therapy and the patient shall be documented in the patient of controlled substance therapy.
+Evidence or behavioral indications of diversion shall be followed by discontinuation of controlled substance therapy, and the patient shall be discharged, and all results of testing and actions taken by the registrant shall be documented in the patient's medical record.